jakelineh2754/cyoa-project-/situations/survive.md

 You were able to escape by fighting and running away.
-You survived.
+You have survived.